Keep up to date and subscribe now

-Southern Rural Water is currently rolling out our plan to modernise the Bacchus Marsh Irrigation District (BMID).
+Southern Rural Water is modernising the Bacchus Marsh Irrigation District (BMID).

-New assets will be created and old ones upgraded to make the district more efficient, reliable and resilient to a drier climate.
+New assets have been created and old ones upgraded to make the district more efficient, reliable and resilient to a drier climate.

-The State Government has committed significant funding to Southern Rural Water to implement its modernisation program in 2016.
+The State Government committed significant funding to Southern Rural Water to implement its modernisation program in 2016.
 Construction commenced that year and has been undertaken in stages which will be completed and operational by 2021.

 Stage 1 - Maddingley Pump Station